grscheller/scheller-linux-archive/grok/oldSchool/OverOptimization/README.md

 ```
 * Note how "fast" the second run is.
   All that is happenng is the binary is just spitting a constant out.
-* Currious that just making a variable volitile speeds up the code.
+* Currious that just making a variable volatile speeds up the code.